Plant Protein vs. Beta-Alanine: Plant Foundation vs. Carnosine Deficiency

 • You have been on a plant-based diet for more than 6 months (your carnosine levels have surely dropped).

-• You train at high intensity (CrossFit, sprints, strength sets over 10 reps).
+• You train at high intensity (CrossFit, sprints, strength sets over 10 repetitions).

 • You want to eliminate the sensation of early muscle fatigue and burning.